-Sprenkle, D. & Blow, A. (2004).
+- Sprenkle, D. & Blow, A. (2004).
 Common factors and our sacred models.

-Journal of Marital and Family Therapy.

-- Sexton, T., Ridley, C., & Kleiner, A. (2004).
+Journal of Marital and Family Therapy. - Sexton, T., Ridley, C., & Kleiner, A. (2004).
 Beyond common factors: Multi-level process models of therapeutic change in marriage and family therapy.
 Journal of Marital and Family Therapy. - Sprenkle, D., & Blow, A. (2004).
 Common factors are not islands They work through models: A response to Sexton, Ridley, & Kleiner Journal of Marital and Family Therapy.

+Practice Skill:

-Practice Skill: Considering multiple points of view
+Considering multiple points of view

-WEEK 13: April 8th: Family Life Cycle Readings:
+Week 13 - August 2nd: Family Life Cycle

-- Carter, B., & McGoldrick, M. (2005).
+Carter, B., & McGoldrick, M. (2005).
 Overview: of family cycle, individual, family, and social perspectives in The Expanded family life cycle: Individual, Family and Social Perspectives.
-Chapter 1. - Falicov, C. (2005).
-Emotional transnationalism and family identities.
-Family Process, 44, 399-406.
+Chapter 1.

-Conceptual skills: Recognizing trends and unique pathways for family change over time
+Recognizing trends and unique pathways for family change over time